igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 "packet color" as defined by {{?RFC8321}}.

-Observation points can estimate the upstream losses by counting the number of packets during a half period of the square signal, as described in {{usage}}.
+Observation points can estimate the upstream losses by counting the number of packets during one period of the square signal, as described in {{usage}}.

 ### Q Run Length Selection

-The sender is expected to choose Q run length based on the expected amount of loss and reordering on the path (see {{upstreamloss}}).
-The Q run length MUST be at least 64 and be a power of 2.
+The sender is expected to choose N (Q run length) based on the expected amount of loss and reordering on the path.
+The choice of N strikes a compromise -- the observation could become too unreliable in case of packet reordering and/or severe loss if N is too small, while short connections may not yield a useful upstream loss measurement if N is too large (see {{upstreamloss}}).

+The value of N MUST be at least 64 and be a power of 2.
 This requirement allows an Observer to infer the Q run length by obsering one period of the square signal.
-It also allows the Observer to identify flows that set the loss bits to arbitrary values (see
+It also allows the Observer to identify flows that set the loss bits to arbitrary values (see {{ossification}}).
-{{ossification}}).

-If the sender does not have sufficient information to make an informed decision about Q run length, the sender SHOULD use Q run of 64 packets.
-Alternatively, the sender MAY also choose a random Q run length for each connection, increasing the chances of using a Q run length that gives the best signal for some connections.
+If the sender does not have sufficient information to make an informed decision about Q run length, the sender SHOULD use N=64, since this value has been extensively tried in large-scale field tests and yielded good results.
+Alternatively, the sender MAY also choose a random N for each connection, increasing the chances of using a Q run length that gives the best signal for some connections.

+The sender MUST keep the value of N constant for a given connection.

 ## Setting the Loss Event Bit on Outgoing Packets {#lossbit}